james-reading/restaurants/README.md

 ### Fuzzy matching on restaurant name - 5 points

-A search with a typo such as "bakery", and and see results with "bakery" in the name
+A search with a typo such as "bakety" will return results with "bakery" in the name

 ### I can filter by minimum rating - 10 points